ioet/time-tracker-ui/README.md

 ## how create a template issues
 (Documentation)[https://docs.github.com/en/free-pro-team@latest/github/building-a-strong-community/configuring-issue-templates-for-your-repository#:~:text=community%20health%20file.%22-,Creating%20issue%20templates,you'd%20like%20to%20create.]

-## Recommendation usr this template issues to report a new task or bug
+## Recommendation use this template issues to report a new task or bug.